 At the outset, let me clarify that my research has indicated that the wind of the JB has remained consistent.
 The materials are a bit of a different story, and I promise we will cover all that before we complete this series on the JB.

 Let’s take a peek at The JB Model that I have on hand.
 Double cream (sorry, Larry).
 Nylon bobbins.
 Long legs.
 Wood spacers.
 Alnico 5 magnet.
 Four conductor lead wire, although they can be found with single conductor as well.
 This example has been confirmed by Seymour to be one that he made.

 For this evaluation, I installed The JB Model in to the same guitar that had been testing the 59 Model Set, so I left the 59 Model neck humbucker in place.
 The JB/59 configuration is more common with Jackson Guitars, for example.

 Looking down the barrel of an almost 40 year old humbucker, it can be hard to know what to expect.
 This pickup still has the mojo going on.
 Part of it could be that it’s wound to a little lower resistance than the other versions of the JB model that I have on hand.

-Something else interesting is that there is about a 17% coil offset in this one, where as all those other JB models that I just mentioned are much more symmetrical.
+Something else interesting is that there is almost a 17% coil offset in this one, where as all those other JB models that I just mentioned are much more symmetrical.

 Hard to pin that one down.
 Outside of the hybrid model that appears to come from an end user’s idea, the Duncan company humbuckers are known for having pretty well matched coils.